silitics/rugpi/www/docs/ctrl/hooks.md

 - `pre-layout`: Runs directly before applying the system partition layout.
 - `post-layout`: Runs directly after applying the system partition layout.

-Regarding the environment, the same considerations as for [State Management Hooks](#state-management-hooks) apply (see above).
+All stages run during the boot process and the same considerations as for [State Management Hooks](#state-management-hooks) apply (see above).